Guided tour of Ghent with a private guide

 - Original experience planned at the bar De Dulle Griet.

-- Tailored service for private groups, companies and tour operators.
+- Tailor-made services for groups, individuals, companies or tour operators.

 - Responsible tourism: This activity respects the codes of responsible and sustainable tourism.